 FreeDNS offers Free DNS, Dynamic DNS hosting, static DNS hosting, as well as domain hosting.
 They have been in operation since 2004 and have a long history of providing solid free DNS hosting.
 Their entire network is now routinely processing over 7 billion DNS requests per month.

-The free plan from ClouDNS offers 4 DNS servers, 3 zones, Dynamic DNS, round robin, native IPv6 support, and has no limits or restrictions on the records or requests.
+The free plan from ClouDNS offers 4 DNS servers, 3 zones, Dynamic DNS, native IPv6 support, and has no limits or restrictions on the records or requests.
 They also recently introduced premium plans with DDoS protected servers and GeoDNS.

 GeoScaling offers FREE (up to 1 Million DNS Requests per month) managed DNS services with unique features.
 Redirect your users by Country, AS number, uptime, server load and custom rules, at the DNS level.
 Low TTL and support for most types of records including SRV.
 Dynamic DNS support and the ability to upload, paste and import BIND zone files.